apollographql/apollo-kotlin/design-docs/Scalar adapter configuration.md

 In `ResponseAdapter` and `VariablesAdapter` code generation, we now have more cases to handle to reference the scalar adapter to use:

 ```
-if (an Adapter for the scalar is registered with NoArgConstructorAdapterInitializer) {
+if (an Adapter for the scalar is registered with ExpressionAdapterInitializer) {
-    Output the adapter with "()"
+    Output the adapter with the expression as-is
-    Note: this is not optimal: they are instantiated each time they are used.
-    Instead we can generate fields in a specific object (e.g. `ScalarAdapters`) and use them in the generated code.
-} else if (an Adapter for the scalar is registered with SingletonAdapterInitializer) {
-    Output the adapter without "()"
 } else if (an Adapter for the scalar is registered with RuntimeAdapterInitializer) {
     Output the code to lookup the adapter in `customScalarAdapters`
-    Note: if the scalar is built-in, a "Type" class is needed - currently they are not generated.
 } else if (the scalar is a built-in (e.g. `ID`)) {
     Output the appropriate adapter (same as current behavior)
 } else {